peteroupc/peteroupc.github.io/estimation.md

 [^14]: Follows from Chebyshev's inequality.
 The case of _f_(_x_)=_x_ was mentioned as Equation 14 in Hickernell et al. (2012/2013\).

 [^15]: Roughly speaking, a distribution is _subgaussian_ if the probability of taking on high values decays at least as fast as the normal distribution.
-In addition, every bounded distribution is subgaussian.
+In addition, every distribution taking on only values in a closed interval \[_a_, _b_\] is subgaussian.
 See section 2.5 of R. Vershynin, _High-Dimensional Probability_, 2020.

 [^16]: Wainwright, M.J., High-dimensional statistics: A non-asymptotic viewpoint, 2019.